 With a rough location, no matter what makes the location undesirable, you should expect to list your home at a lower price than comparable properties in the area (that don’t suffer from the same location issues).
 Depending on the severity of the location, this can be a price reduction between 10 and 20 percent.

 If your home is in a tough neighborhood or unattractive location, you ought to be careful not to price yourself out of the market.
 The last thing you want is for the home to sit on the market without any attention because you’re asking too much given its negative qualities.
 A home that sits can scare buyers away even more.
 Improving the appeal and interior of the house only goes so far if the location is poor, so understanding that a price reduction may be inevitable is very important.

-Selling direct to an investor: Another option that doesn’t require you to fix anything up in the home or try to hide your neighbor’s mess is to sell directly to an investor.
-Investors are different than a traditional home buyer because we can see certain opportunities that others cannot.
-Traditional buyers may expect that the home be turnkey or without any needed repairs if they are to buy in a bad neighborhood, as to sort of offset the sacrifice.
+Another option that doesn’t require you to fix anything up in the home or try to hide your neighbor’s mess is to sell directly to an investor.
+Investors are different than traditional home buyers because we can see certain opportunities that others cannot.
+Traditional buyers may expect that the home is turnkey or without any needed repairs if they are to buy in a bad neighborhood, to sort of offset the sacrifice.
 As an investor, we expect to put work into a home and the exterior in order to meet today’s buyer’s needs.
 Rather than having to invest the money into repairs yourself, you can have a guaranteed sale when selling direct to a buyer.

 Shrinkflation is is a unique period that occurs when the price of a house remains the same, but the amount of square feet you receive is less.
 As inflation increases raising the market, homeowners and companies are trying to recoup their investments.
 According to...